What Is A Guest House? [Traveler’s Guide, FAQ]

 What Are Guest Houses Like In Europe?

 In my experience, guest houses in Europe are not particularly different than guest houses elsewhere.
 In some parts of the continent (like in Eastern Europe), guest houses tend to be laid-back and less trafficked than in popular touristic areas like the Mediterranean coast and the Swiss Alps.
-Guest houses are popular in Europe’s mountain ranges (where they’re sometimes referred to as a “hut”, “cabin”, “gasthaus”, “maison” or “pension” - among other names depending on locale).
+Guest houses are popular in Europe’s mountain ranges (they’re sometimes referred to as a “hut”, “cabin”, “gasthaus”, “maison” or “pension” - among other names depending on locale).

 How Long Can You Book A Guest House Stay For?

 You can book a guest house stay for one day, a night, a month or longer - depending on availability.
 Some properties close for months at a time, such as during an annual rain or snow season, or during periods of slow tourism.
-Still, many guest houses operate year-round and some will even offer extended stay options.
+Still, many guest houses operate year-round and some even offer extended stay options.

 Are Guests Supposed To Clean?